DioxusLabs/dioxus/docs/router/src/features/failures/named.md

 horrible user experience.
 Instead, it changes the path to `/` and shows some fallback content.

+The default fallback explains to the user that an error occurred and asks them to report the bug to the app developer.

 We can replace the default error message by setting the `fallback_named_navigation` prop on our [`Router`] component.